 More mulch producers are switching to inventory systems that use imaging or lasers to measure the quantity of mulch in bulk piles.
 While these types of systems obviously cost money, not having to walk each windrow with a walking wheel and yard stick and then calculate inventory by hand can save you money on your labor costs.
 As you look for ways to improve your operation, consider the cost of technology solutions and the potential savings they may be able to provide.

 Any business is open to litigation, and mulch producers are no exception.
 Employees and customers getting hurt on site, contract disagreements and any other sort of problem can all lead to a court battle.
 But there are some issues unique to mulch producers that you need to be aware of.
 For example, if you were to sell a batch of mulch that contained artillery fungus that then caused damage to someone’s property, you could open yourself up to lawsuits.
 That doesn’t necessarily mean you’d actually be liable to pay damages.
 But any time you head to court, it’s going to cost you money.
-To avoid these kinds of issues, use premium mulch colorant that has mold and fungus prevention additives built in to keep customers happy.
+To avoid these kinds of issues, use our premium mulch colorant that has mold and fungus suppressant built in to keep customers happy.

 Insurance is one of those necessary evils to make sure your operation stays protected.
 But as your business grows, be prepared for your insurance costs to grow as well.
 The more pieces of equipment you add to your operation and the more workers you have on site, the more your insurance premiums may increase.
 Consider shopping around to get the best possible rate for your needs and be sure to factor insurance costs into your budget projections when considering any expansion effort.